 IGH/cMYC(MYC) Plus Translocation, Dual Fusion

-The t(8;14) is the most common and is found in approximately 85% of patients with Burkitt's lymphoma2.
-While translocation breakpoints on chromosome 14 are clustered to a narrow region 5' to the intron enhancer of the immunoglobulin heavy chain, the breakpoints on chromosome 8 can occur more than 340kb upstream of MYC, with no preferential site3.
-The translocation brings MYC into close proximity to the IgH enhancer and results in the up-regulation of MYC4.
-Over expression of the transcription factor stimulates gene amplification resulting in uncontrolled cell proliferation, which usually occurs in the late event of tumour progression5.
+In an IGH-MYC rearrangement the translocation breakpoints on chromosome 14 are clustered to a narrow region 5' to the intron enhancer of the immunoglobulin heavy chain, whereas the breakpoints on chromosome 8 can occur more than 340kb upstream of MYC, with no preferential site5.
+The translocation brings MYC into close proximity to the IGH enhancer and results in the up-regulation of MYC.
+Over-expression of the transcription factor stimulates gene amplification, resulting in uncontrolled cell proliferation6.

 - Area of Interest*